firebase/geofire-js/README.md

 `key_exited` is fired when a key moves from a location inside of this query to one outside of it.

-`key_moved` is fired when a key which is already in this query moves to another (or the same) location inside of it.
+`key_moved` is fired when a key which is already in this query moves to another location inside of it.

 Returns a `GeoCallbackRegistration` which can be used to cancel the `callback`.
 You can add as many callbacks as you would like by repeatedly calling `on()`.
 Each one will get called when its corresponding `eventType` fires.
 Each `callback` must be cancelled individually.